 - 2.1 It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
 We are a caring community, the values of which are built on mutual trust and respect for all.
 The school's behaviour policy is therefore intended to support all members of our school community in living and working together in a mutually beneficial way.
-It aims to promote an environment in which everyone feels happy, safe and secure. - 2.2 The school has a Code of Conduct as part of our Home School Agreement (See Appendix A), but our behaviour policy is not primarily concerned with rule enforcement.
+It aims to promote an environment in which everyone feels happy, safe and secure. - 2.2 Each class has a code of conduct displayed but our behaviour policy is not primarily concerned with rule enforcement.
 It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn. - 2.3 The school expects every member of the school community to behave in a considerate way towards others. - 2.4 We aim to treat all children fairly and to apply this behaviour policy consistently. - 2.5 This policy aims to help children grow in a safe and secure environment, and to become positive, responsible and increasingly independent members of the school and the wider community. - 2.6 The school aims to promote and reward good behaviour, as this will develop an ethos of kindness and cooperation.
 This policy is designed to promote good behaviour, rather than merely deter anti-social behaviour.